 This course covers the technique and musicianship relevant to the pieces taught.
-Associated techniques such as finger dexterity and tone projection are taught through the use of studies and exercises.
-It is an enjoyable course, and it must be emphasised that you are not expected to produce perfect results every week.
+Associated techniques such as finger dexterity and tone projection are taught through the use of studies and exercises in this friendly and enjoyable class.

 What will we cover?

 - Two or three pieces are studied each term covering musical and technical aspects

 - Weekly technical exercises are set to work on breathing, tone, articulation, intonation, or the altissimo register